metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 ***

+## Bills @ Jets

+Worth assessing whether Mike White is still throwing the ball ridiculously short or at least taking deep shots, even in unfavorable moments.

+***

 ## Browns @ Patriots

 Baker Mayfield is playing pretty horribly.
 And now with New England running the score up, things aren't shaping up well for Cleveland.
 If the Browns refuse to stick by their ground game, it could be ugly.